How to Record Prepaid Expenses in QuickBooks

 Frequently Asked Questions

-What Are Prepaid Expenses on QuickBooks?
+What are Prepaid Expenses in QuickBooks?

 Prepaid expenses in QuickBooks are payments made for goods or services before they are received.
 These payments are recorded as current assets on the balance sheet because they represent future economic benefits to the business.
 Examples include advance rent payments, insurance premiums, and subscriptions.